IDMNYU/DM6193-Web-Studio-SU15/dm6193_syllabus.md

 ###Github Repository: http://github.com/IDMNYU/DM6193-Web-Studio-SU15

 ####Course Management Site
-* https://bxmc.slack.com/messages/webstudiosu15/ (you will receive an email that invites you to the channel)
+* https://bxmc.slack.com/messages/webstudiosu15/ (you will receive an email that invites you to this slack channel)

 ---